 A commercial loan is debt-based financing that can go toward business expenses like working capital, equipment, and even real estate.
 Both banks and private business lenders offer commercial financing, and there are several types of commercial loans, ranging from traditional term loans to SBA loans to online loans.
 Each form of commercial financing works differently and has different commercial loan rates, eligibility requirements, and repayment terms.

-The top seven commercial loans of 2020 are:
+The top seven commercial loans are:

 Learn all the details about these seven best commercial loans, their current rates, and what you need to know before you apply for these types of business loans.

 When you’re on the hunt for commercial lending, the most common place to start is a bank.
 In the past, your local bank was the only place to get commercial loans.
 Now, there are many alternatives—but banks still offer the most affordable rates and have a physical presence in your community.
 So they’re a good place to start searching for your loan.

 If you do get approved for a commercial loan from a bank, consider yourself lucky.
 Although bank lending is on the upswing, less than half of small business owners qualify for a bank loan.

 Since the 2008 recession, banks have been slow to approve commercial loans for small businesses.
 The lucky few who do get bank loans have excellent credit and established, profitable businesses.

 In addition, getting a bank loan is difficult if you only need a small amount of capital.
 Banks prefer larger loan sizes—over $250,000—because commercial lending in large chunks is more profitable for them.

 As you now know, bank commercial lending isn’t particularly small-business-friendly.
 But don’t worry—if your local banks won’t work with you, there are still great commercial loans out there for your small business.
 If you’re working with less-than-perfect credentials or you’ve already been denied commercial financing from your bank, consider these top commercial loan options: